bio-tools/biotoolsDocs/curators_guide.rst

 Email
 ^^^^^
 **Email address of the primary contact.**

 *e.g.* **joebloggst@elixir-dk.org**

+- only give an email if it already publicly advertised as a contact point for the software, e.g. on a webpage or in a publication

 URL
 ^^^
 **URL of the primary contact.**
 *e.g.* **https://joebloggs.com**

-- this is typically the URL of a page of contact information
+- the URL must resolve to a page of contact information

 Telephone number
 ^^^^^^^^^^^^^^^^
 **Telephone number of primary contact.**

 *e.g.* **+49-89-636-48018**

 - only give a telephone number if this is already publicly available